-5 Signs Your Website Needs a Redesign
+5 Signs Your Website Needs a Redesign in 2026

 Most business owners built a site a few years ago, went live, and haven't thought about it since.
-Which is understandable.
-You're busy running a business.
+Which is understandable — you're busy running a business.
+But some of these issues are genuinely costing you customers right now.
+Here's what to look for, in the order that does the most damage.

-1. There's Still a COVID Notice on It
+1. There's still a COVID notice on it

 This is more common than you'd think.
 A banner saying "we're following COVID-safe guidelines" or "reduced capacity due to the pandemic."
 Announcements from 2021 still sitting on the homepage.